The Ford Pitch | Part 2

 "When you stand on the edge of a cliff, you’re not anxious you might fall, you’re anxious you could jump."

 Joel, the creative director, wore a ripped NYU sweatshirt over pinstripe dress pants, the uniform of a man who believed in dressing the part, but only until 10 pm.
 His pomade was failing.
-His hair slumped like the fins on those orcas who murder their trainers in captivity.
+His hair looked like the fins on those orcas who murder their trainers in captivity.
 He stood in front of the projector, really overdoing the hand motions, repeating a sentence that he had already fallen in love with hours earlier: “Søren Kierkegaard said, when you stand on the edge of a cliff, you’re not anxious you might fall, you’re anxious you could jump.”

 Marie, the strategist, had gone past tired all the way to overly positive.
 About everything.
 She rolled back in her chair.
 “I think I’m following,” she murmured.
 “It’s like, I dunno, Thelma and Louise, except for old men and trucks.”